-Once complete, this will be submitted to the YDC Support Specialist.
+Once complete, this will be submitted by uploading it into the "Credential Supporting Documents" learning path within the CypherWorx platform.
 This should also be included in your YDC Candidate Portfolio.

 Section 6: Observation

 Observation

 As part of the YDC process, the advisor or the candidates program director or supervisor will complete an observation of the candidate's performance while working with children and youth in the program.
 The candidate will be observed for a minimum of two hours, and the observation may take place over multiple time periods in order to rate all of the items within the YDC Observation Instrument.
 The observation must take place before submitting your YDC Application for Assessment.